-American Municipal Tax-Exempt Compliance Corporation d/b/a AMTEC, of Avon, Connecticut, and Michael Torsiello, C.P.A. (an independent Certified Public Accountant) of Morrisville, North Carolina (together, the "Verification Agent") will deliver to the Authority and the Underwriters on or before the date of delivery of the Series 2017 Bonds their verification report indicating that they have verified, in accordance with the standards established by the American Institute of Certified Public Accountants: (1) the mathematical accuracy of certain computations showing the adequacy of the cash and the maturing principal of and interest on certain government obligations held in the refunding trust funds to provide for the payment of the principal of and interest and redemption premiums, if any, on the Refunded Bonds; and (2) the yields on the Series 2017B Bonds and the Series 2017D Bonds and the investments purchased with a portion of the proceeds of the sale of the Series 2017D Bonds.
-Such verification will be used by Bond Counsel in concluding that the Series 2017B Bonds and the Series 2017D Bonds are not arbitrage bonds within the meaning of the Code.
-The verification report will state that the Verification

-Agent have no obligation to update the report because of events occurring, or data or information coming to their attention, subsequent to the date of the report.
+American Municipal Tax-Exempt Compliance Corporation d/b/a AMTEC, of Avon, Connecticut, and Michael Torsiello, C.P.A. (an independent Certified Public Accountant) of Morrisville, North Carolina (together, the "Verification Agents") will deliver to the Authority on or before the date of delivery of the Series 2019C Bonds their verification report indicating that they have verified, in accordance with the standards established by the American Institute of Certified Public Accountants, the mathematical accuracy of certain computations showing the adequacy of the cash and the maturing principal of and interest on certain government obligations held in the refunding trust fund to provide for the payment of the principal of and interest and redemption premiums, if any, on the Refunded Bonds.
+The verification report will state that the Verification Agents have no obligation to update the report because of events occurring, or data or information coming to their attention, subsequent to the date of the report.